ProjectSeptemberInc/freek/README.md

-# Freek
+# Freek, freer yet simple Free to combine your DSL seamlessly

 ## The simple Free enhance for effects combining

 ### Motivations

-At [ProjectSeptember](www.projectseptember.com), we love typesafe & functional programming.
+> At [ProjectSeptember](www.projectseptember.com), we love typesafe & functional programming.

 We also like the concept of `Free Monad` which decouples completely the description of your program from its execution.

 Free has a cost in terms of performance & short-term structures allocation but in our domain, IO is much more the bottleneck than these aspects so we can use those concepts without remorse.

-We also believe current implementations can be improved progressively using theoretical and even brutal compiler optimizations.
+We also believe current implementations can be improved progressively using theoretical and even more brutal tools like compiler plugin/optimizations.
 So we want to push those concepts further and further.

 In Cats & Scalaz, `Free[F, A]` representation has already been optimized into a right associated structure and now embeds Coyoneda trick removing the dependency on Functor.
 Now we can use any effect/container `F[_]` in a `Free[F, A]` which is great.

-Free is often associated to effects too and there are also interesting newer approaches in Scala world:
+Free is often associated to effects management and there are also interesting newer approaches in Scala world:

 - [Emm](https://github.com/djspiewak/emm) : A very clever idea to represent stack of effects and a nice implementation (from which a few ideas have been stolen for freek).
-It's interesting because it can use existing structures but it has many implicits meaning it has a cost at compile-time...
+It's interesting because it can use existing structures but it has many implicits meaning it has a cost at compile-time and a few questioning about its pure Monadic nature (TBD)...

 - [Scala Eff](http://atnos-org.github.io/eff-cats/): a more theoretical and deeply interesting implementation based on [Freer Monads, more extensible effects](http://okmij.org/ftp/Haskell/extensible/more.pdf)'s paper by Oleg Kiselyov & friends.
 It's the next-gen of effects management but it also requires more _aware developers_ certainly... next step

 - [Idris Eff port](https://github.com/mandubian/scalaeff): this is my personal toy...
-In Idris, it's (almost) nice, in Scala, it's more an experiment for now showing it could work.
+In Idris, it's (almost) nice, in Scala, it's almost a monster and more an experiment showing it could work.
 But it's the _next-gen + 1/2/3/4_ IMHO so let's be patient and make it grow (or not :))

-> But for now, `Free` starts to enter in mind of people so let's try to use it as is with a few enhancements.
+> But for now, `Free` starts to enter in mind of people so we want to use it as is (with a few enhancements).

-So in general, you want to use simple DSL like:
+In general, you want to use simple DSL like:

 ```scala